JJ/raku-dataclass/README.md

 There's not a lot of information about the Metamodel in the documentation, but you can check out [the docs for `ClassHOW`](https://docs.raku. org/type/Metamodel::ClassHOW).

+## Acknowledgements

+Thanks to [Jonathan Stowe](https://github.com/jonathanstowe) for suggesting the similarity to Scala case classes.

 ## License